-As part of the Integrity at Work programme, Transparency International (TI) Ireland is holding an online workshop for government departments, and regulators defined as ‘prescribed persons’ under the Protected Disclosures Act (PDA) 2014.
+As part of the Integrity at Work initiative, Transparency International (TI) Ireland is holding an online workshop for government departments, and organisations defined as ‘prescribed persons’ under the Protected Disclosures Act 2014 (PDA).

-This half-day session will inform participants about their responsibilities under the PDA (in particular sections 7 and 8), outline the recommendations of the new EU Whistleblowing Directive, and share best practice and insights on dealing with reports and disclosures.
-The workshop will take place via Zoom on Monday, 7 December from 9.00 – 13.30.
+This half-day session will inform participants about their responsibilities under the PDA; outline the recommendations of the EU Whistleblowing Directive which will be transposed into Irish law this year; and share best practice and insights on dealing with reports and disclosures.
+The workshop will take place via Zoom on Tuesday, 27 April from 9.00 – 13.00.

 The workshop will aim to answer the following questions:

 • What are the duties of ‘prescribed persons’ and government departments under the Protected Disclosures Act?

 • What are the requirements of the new EU Whistleblowing Directive?

 • What are best practice principles for dealing with reports/disclosures?